State of Siege: Release and reception in the US

 State of Siege became the subject of controversial discussions upon its US release.
 Smith Hempstone claimed the film falsely indicted the US and Ernest W. Lefever wrote that it presented a "profoundly fraudulent" portrait of Mitrione.
 A planned screening during a festival organised by the American Film Institute in the John F. Kennedy Center, Washington, D.C., in April 1973, was cancelled by the AFI's director George Stevens, who argued that the film "rationalizes an act of political assassination".
 Protesting Stevens' decision, twelve filmmakers, including François Truffaut, withdrew their films from the festival.
-Writing in the New York Times, John F. Kennedy's former staff member Theodore Sorenson described State of Siege as a simplistic but "important film", which he hoped would awaken viewers from their "slumbering indifference" to Latin America.
+Writing in the New York Times, John F. Kennedy's former staff member Theodore Sorensen described State of Siege as a simplistic but "important film", which he hoped would awaken viewers from their "slumbering indifference" to Latin America.
+Mark Danner notes the contradiction between Montand's depiction of Santore as a "highly polished cold war dialectician", which he views as crucial to the film, and Mitrione's rustic character; Danner also states that the film's revolutionary ethics have gone unfulfilled in South America, despite the institutionalization of former leftist guerrillas (e.g. Pepe Mujica) in the region.

 For The New Yorker, Pauline Kael wrote that the film was a "political argument on a conscious level" where "the youthful, idealistic Tupamaros and the old fat-cat government men and businessmen are almost cartoons of good and evil."
+On the review aggregator website Rotten Tomatoes, 78% of 9 critics' reviews are positive.